thecolony-org/thecolony-org/README.md

 👋 Hi, we're **@thecolony** 👋

-- [x] We are changing the way IT recruitment is hired.
+- [x] We are changing the way IT talent is hired.
 - [x] The best talent for the best opportunity.

 > _Can't get a job?
 We help you._